GoalProfit/gp-docs/principles/template.md

 # Fundamental Principles

-GoalProfit platform is built on the following fundamental principles:
+Digital Wave platform is built on the following fundamental principles:

 * Vertical integration
 * Vertical and horizontal scalability